zita9999/Clean-Code-Z/README.md

 I also just want to say...
 Please do not hold me to a high standard I'm not this god like coder and I'll be honest you can probably do better me.

-So I hope you guys enjoy being apart of this group, and I'll be sending messages out whenever a piece of mine comes out.
+So I hope you guys enjoy being apart of this group, and I'll be sending messages out whenever a new piece of mine comes out.

-Thanks for reading or watching or whatever you did to get here!
+Thanks for reading or watching or whatever you did to get here, I really appreciate it!

 Medium: https://christopherzita.medium.com/